Idaho scientist seeks to launch aerial Bigfoot search with blimp

 Most scholars discount Bigfoot as a phenomenon borne of myth and perpetuated by a mix of fakery and misidentification of real animals.
 They contend that science demands a high standard of evidence that has not been achieved in the case of sasquatch.

-No fossils or other physical evidence has been unearthed to suggest that the largest primate ever known migrated from Asia to the Americas, and no Bigfoot has been captured or killed, sceptics argue.
+No fossils or other physical evidence has been unearthed to suggest that the largest primate ever known migrated from Asia to the Americas, and no Bigfoot has been captured or killed, skeptics argue.

 "There is no Bigfoot," said University of Iowa anthropologist Russell Ciochon.